 We are delighted to have a guest blog from Microsoft MVP Martin Ehrnst!
-Read on for Martin's expert advice on how best to use Azure Lighthouse.
-Afterwards, head over here to see how you can get a true single pane of glass for all your Azure tenants using SquaredUp's new Lighthouse features.
+Read on for Martin’s expert advice on how best to use Azure Lighthouse.
+Afterwards, learn how you can get a true single pane of glass for all your Azure tenants using SquaredUp’s new Lighthouse features.

 Azure Lighthouse provides a unified management experience across all your customers (and internal) Azure resources.
 Depending on your background, you might not know why this is so big.